-When standing, pronation occurs as the foot rolls inwards and the arch of the foot flattens, hence the term often used to describe someone who overpronates as having 'flat feet'.
-Pronation is a normal part of the gait cycle which helps to provide shock absorption at the foot.
+When standing, pronation occurs as the foot rolls inwards and the arch of the foot flattens, hence the term often used to describe someone who overpronates as having ‘flat feet’.
+Pronation is a normal and helps provide shock absorption at the foot.
 The opposite movement to pronation is supination.

 How can I tell if I overpronate?